niqdev/devops/docs/_scala.md

 }
 ```

-Monoids have an intimate connection with lists with arguments of the same type, it doesn't matter if we choose `foldLeft` or `foldRight` when folding with a monoid because the laws of associativity and identity hold
+Monoids have an intimate connection with lists with arguments of the same type, it doesn't matter if we choose `foldLeft` or `foldRight` when folding with a monoid because the laws of associativity and identity hold, hence this allows parallel computation.
+The real power of monoids comes from the fact that they compose, this means, for example, that if types A and B are monoids, then the tuple type (A, B) is also a monoid (called their product)

 ```scala
 scala> List("first", "second", "third").foldLeft(stringMonoid.zero)(stringMonoid.op)